abramowitzK/KTracerSharp/KTracerSharp/Readme.txt

 website: cs.drexel.edu/~kra46/cs431.html

 Used the 1k bunny, the 5k cow and icosohedron and 4 spheres.
 There are 2 white lights in the same position as assignment 2 and 3

+For the intensity image.
+I started with a base color of (0.05,0.05,0.05,1.0).
+Then multiplied the number of rays per pixel by this color.